-Understanding how to use a thermometer to measure your child’s fever is vital.
-Temperatures can be taken on the body with various thermometers – whichever type of thermometer you use, make certain to read the directions carefully.
+Understanding how to use to measure your child’s fever is vital.
+Temperatures can be taken on the body with various thermometers – whichever type you use, make certain to read the directions carefully.
 They all require positioning to get the most accurate reading.
 Although a lot of fevers run their course make sure to understand your health care provider if your child’s fever is greater than 102° for more than 24 hours or if the fever is higher than 104°.
 For babies under 3 months, call the doctor if the fever is over 100.4°.

 Basal vs. Regular